 - What is our employee base?
 The employee population of a given self-funded group is an important factor.
 For instance, a young and healthy technology start-up may not benefit as much from reference-based pricing, since it will statistically have fewer large claims that require significant cost-savings.
-On the other hand, a union group with older or less healthy individuals may benefit more on a day-to-day basis, but it’s also important to consider the relative impact that balance-billing can have from a human resources perspective on both of these example groups.
-Of course, most groups will have their own nuances to consider.
+On the other hand, a union group with older or fewer healthy individuals may benefit more on a day-to-day basis, but it’s also important to consider the relative impact that balance-billing can have from a human resources perspective on both of these example groups.
+Of course, most groups will have their own circumstances to consider.

-- Are we located in a geographic area with enough providers that accept reference-based pricing to build an equitable in-network ecosystem?
+- Are we located in a geographic area with enough providers who accept reference-based pricing to build an equitable in-network ecosystem?
 Small or rural communities that can be characterized as “one-hospital towns” are less ripe for reference-based pricing; this methodology tends to thrive where there is competition between hospitals, since a one-hospital town has little or no incentive to work with health plans, since there is nowhere to incentivize patients to go instead.

 - Will we use RBP for all or only certain claims?
 Reference-based pricing is not an all-or-nothing concept.
 Many options exist, such as utilizing reference-based pricing for all claims, for only facility claims, for only out-of-network claims, and many others.
 Individual health plans will need to weigh their options and choose what makes the most sense for each of them.

 We offer flexible service options that are driven by client needs.
 Learn more about our claim negotiation process and start saving money with the Phia Group, today!